 To minimise the risk of having a void month, you will probably want to market the property in the final month of the existing term.
 Check your tenancy agreement to see if there is a clause specifically relating to property viewings.
 You should only arrange for other people to view the property with the existing tenant's permission.

 Your tenants are free to move out at the end of a fixed term, even if they haven't given you a Notice to Quit.
-Some tenancy agreements include a term insisting that tenants give notice to quit if they want to move out at the end of a fixed term tenancy.
-However, this is an unfair term and the Office of Fair Trading has ruled that such terms are unfair and unenforceable.
-If you sue the tenant for unpaid rent or claim the rent from the tenant's deposit because they moved out at the end of a fixed termwithout giving notice, a court may throw out your case since the OFT has ruled that this type of requirement is unenforceable.
+Some tenancy agreements include a term insisting that tenants give notice to quit if they want to move out at the end of a fixed term tenancy, although this term may be considered unfair and unenforceable.

 Reassessing rent levels and property condition